.

 1. Text Link

-First the good.
-Your clinical lab’s leadership has given you the green light to open conversations with laboratory information system vendors.
-You’re now leading a research and evaluation process with the ultimate goal being the acquisition and implementation of a new laboratory information system (LIS) that will modernize lab operations and help the lab grow efficiently long-term.
+First, the good.
+Your clinical lab’s leadership has given you the green light to open conversations with new lab vendors.
+You are now guiding a research and evaluation process aimed at selecting and implementing a new laboratory information system (LIS) that will modernize operations and position your lab for sustainable long-term growth.

 Now the bad.
-You’ve quickly discovered that this isn’t going to be a straightforward and fast process because not all lab information systems are created equally.
-On the contrary, it will require a deep dive into what laboratory information system functions are needed to satisfy your lab’s growth goals, what the best LIS systems offer their customers, and most importantly, what this new medical LIS is going to cost.
+You’ve quickly discovered that this isn’t going to be a straightforward and fast process because all LIS systems aren’t created equally.
+On the contrary, it will require a deep dive into which laboratory information system functions are needed to satisfy your lab’s growth goals, what the best LIS systems offer their customers, and most importantly, what this new medical LIS is going to cost.

 Laboratory Information Systems: Features and Functionality